South Korean leader: Seoul won't seek own nuclear deterrent

-SEOUL, South Korea (AP) — South Korean President Yoon Suk Yeol said Wednesday his government has no plans to pursue its own nuclear deterrent in the face of growing North Korean nuclear threats, as he urged the North to return to dialogue aimed at exchanging denuclearization steps for economic benefits.
+SEOUL, South Korea (AP) — South Korean President Yoon Suk Yeol said Wednesday his government has no plans to pursue its own nuclear deterrent in the face of growing North Korean nuclear weapons capabilities, even as the North fired two suspected cruise missiles toward the sea in the latest display of an expanding arsenal.

-Tensions could rise further next week as the United States and South Korea kick off their biggest combined military training in years to counter the North Korean threat.
+Yoon’s office said his national security director, Kim Sung-han, discussed the launch with other officials before Yoon addressed reporters in a news conference and reviewed the South's military readiness.
+Tensions could further rise as the United States and South Korea kick off their biggest combined training in years next week to counter the North Korean threat.
 The North describes such drills as invasion rehearsals and has often responded to them with missile tests or other provocations.

 Yoon told reporters South Korea doesn’t desire political change in North Korea that’s brought by force and he called for diplomacy aimed at building sustainable peace between the rivals amid tensions over the North’s accelerating weapons program.